SSS-Says-Snek/hisock/docs/source/tutorials/beginner_tutorial.rst

 - ``force_disconnect``

    The server sends the event ``force_disconnect`` to a client when they kick the client.
 There are *no* parameters sent with the function that is being decorated with this.
+- ``*``

+   This will be called when there is no listener for an incoming command and data.
+The two parameters are the command and the content.

 ----